joserc87/SDV-Summary/README.md

 ## config.py

-`config.py` goes alongside `runserver.py`.
+`config.py` goes in the `sdv` subfolder.
 The `SDV_APP_SETTINGS` environment variable is used in order to specify which Python object to load for configuration from config.py as per Flask's config.from_object.
 In that file the following settings can be used:

 ### Mandatory Settings